Customer Journey Research for Home Improvement

 DIY and Hand & Power Tools

-Repeat-purchase, technology-driven category with strong brand loyalty once established.
-Online research and review videos dominate the discovery stage.
-Brand and platform decisions are often long-term commitments (battery ecosystems, accessory compatibility).
+Repeat-purchase, technology-driven, with strong loyalty once established.
+Online research and review videos dominate discovery; platform decisions are long-term (battery ecosystems).

 Subsector